 Nova Southeastern University NSUWorks

 Huizenga Postgraduate Course Catalogs

 NSU Course Catalogs and Course Descriptions

 2018

-M.P.A. with a Concentration in Criminal Justice 2018-2019
+M.P.A.
+Concentration in Non-Profit/Non-Government Organizations 2018-2019

 Nova Southeastern University

-Follow this and additional works at: https://nsuworks.nova.edu/hsb_pgcoursecatalogs Part of the Business Commons
+$Follow\ this\ and\ additional\ works\ at:\ https://nsuworks.nova.edu/hsb_pgcoursecatalogs$ Part of the Business Commons

 M.P.A.
-Concentration in Criminal Justice 2018-2019 CONTACT US Graduate Admissions (954) 262-5168 800-672-7223 ext.
+Concentration in Non-Profit/Non-Governmental Organizations 2018-2019 CONTACT US Graduate Admissions (954) 262-5168 800-672-7223 ext.
 25168 hcbeinfo@nova.edu Mission Statement The mission of the M.P.A. program is to enhance local and state governance as well as nonprofit organizations through education, research and service.
 On-campus and accessible distance-learning educational programs are provided in public administration for a diverse student population to enhance and advance their careers as managers.
 The program cultivates analytical skills and public service values like accountability, integrity, diversity and ethical decision-making by engaging students and faculty in innovative, life-long learning experiences.
 Admissions Deadlines: